Toloka/docs/en/template-builder/templates/voice-recording.md

 {% cut "Components used in the example" %}

 - [view.list](../reference/view.list.md): Displays data in a list.
-- [view.text](../reference/view.text.md): Adds the text you want to record
+- [view.text](../reference/view.text.md): Adds the text you want to record.

   {% cut "Show code" %}